radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/indexer/README.md

 resim call-method $INDEXER_COMPONENT withdraw 1000,$INDEXER_TOKEN
 ```

 15. Lets check the account balance of accounts 2, 3, and 4.
 Each account balance starts with 1 million XRD.
 Anything in addition to this amount represents the fees accrued.
 The fees accrued are proportional to the initial amount deposited by accounts 2, 3, and 4.
-Account 4 fees accrued should be equal to the sum of account 2 and 3 accrued, Account 3 fees accrued should be double that of Account 2.
+Account 4 accrued fees should be equal to the sum of account 2 and 3 accrued fees.
+Account 3 accrued fees should be double that of Account 2.

 ```sh
 resim show $ACC_ADDRESS2
 resim show $ACC_ADDRESS3
 resim show $ACC_ADDRESS4
+```

+16. Useful methods...

+    16.1 Show token balances in index pools

+    ```sh
+    resim call-method $INDEXER_COMPONENT show_index_pool
+    ```

+    16.2 Show token balance in Ociswap liquidity pools

+    ```sh
+    resim call-method $OCI_COMPONENT show_liquidity_pool
+    ```

+    16.3 Show token balanace in RaDEX liquidity pools

+    ```sh
+    resim call-method $RADEX_COMPONENT show_liquidity_pool
     ```